davidpoza/dotfilesAndConfig/README.md

-# dotfiles
+# dotFilesAndConfig
-my dotfiles collection
+my dotfiles collection and some config files.